dezmanvee/fotma-repo/README.md

 ## Customizing the Hero Section

-TO customize the hero section, edit the following files and/ folder:
+To customize the hero section, edit the following files and/ folder:
 - `index.html`: Change the text and link for the call to action button.
 - `style.css`: Change the styles for the hero section
 - `images`: Change the background image for the hero section

+## Customizing the Feature Section

+To customize the hero section, edit the following files folder:
+- `index.html`: Change the text and icon for each feature.
+- `style.css`: Change the style for each feature.